Presidents Of The United States

 *first president to be photographed

-*fond of skinny-dipping in the Potomac River for exercise
+*fond of skinny-dipping in the Potomac River

 *kept a pet alligator in the White House for several months